alimaredia/rook/Documentation/ceph-object-multisite-crd.md

 #### Spec

 * `pull`: This optional section is for the pulling the realm for another ceph cluster.
-The `endpoint` in this section is the endpoint in the realm from another ceph cluster you want to pull from.
-This endpoint must be in the master zone of the realm.
+  * `endpoint`: The endpoint in the realm from another ceph cluster you want to pull from.
+This endpoint must be in the master zone of the master zone group of the realm.

 ## Ceph Object Zone Group CRD